Modules

 - remove the person from our copy of People

-- if check_same_address is True, also remove household members (without adding to selected)
+- if check_same_address_columns has columns, also remove household members (without adding to selected)

 Returns: